 Each resident of Florida is subject to Florida probate law upon their death.
 The full language of Florida’s probate law is spelled out in chapters 731 through 735 of the Florida Statutes and Part I and Part II of Florida’s probate rules.

 WHAT TYPES OF PROBATE DOES FLORIDA HAVE?

 In Florida, there are several types of probate administration: formal, summary, and non-court-supervised.
 By far, the most common type is formal administration and this is the type most people are referring to when they use the term probate.
-Formal administration is supervised by a Florida court.
+Formal administration is supervised by a United States Florida court.

 Summary administration and non-court-supervised administration apply in more limited circumstances, often involving exempt and lower-income decedents.
 Check with a wills and trusts lawyer if you are confused about which type applies to your situation.

 Probate assets are assets that were owned by the person who died and perhaps one or more co-owners.
 If the person left no instructions about exactly how to handle ownership of the assets after their death, the probate process addresses it by following a process set forth by Florida law.
 Some of the most common types of probate assets are bank accounts, investment accounts, retirement accounts, life insurance policies, and real estate.

 Probate takes place when it is necessary to pass ownership of assets either when there is no will or when the will is not accepted as valid by the court.
 Probate allows a deceased person’s financial affairs to be concluded in a final way and provides a legal route for creditors to be paid if there are outstanding debts.